Itameshi: History

+The first Italian restaurant in Japan was Italiaken, opened in 1880 in Niigata by Pietro Migliore, who came to Japan with a French performing troupe.

-The concept of this fusion first started in the 1920s when spaghetti was first introduced to Japan when it was served in small cafes.
-Italian food wouldn't gain a bigger foothold in the country until the 1990s when the Asia financial crisis hit and many upscale restaurants were affected with the low wages and increased prices.
+Italian-Japanese fusion first started in the 1920s when spaghetti was introduced to Japan, and served in small cafes.
+Before 1970, there were few authentic Italian restaurants in Japan, with only a few pizza and pasta stores.
+Italian food would not gain a bigger foothold in the country until the 1990s, when the 1997 Asian financial crisis hit and many upscale restaurants were affected by low wages and increased prices.
 Many of these restaurants and chefs turned to Italian food as a cheaper alternative and from there, Italian food became even more popular in the country.

+The word itameshi became common in the early 1990s, during the Japanese asset price bubble.

+Restaurants

+Several itameshi chains operate in Japan.
+A well-known one is the low-cost Saizeriya, which at the end of 2021 operated over 1,500 outlets in Japan and several hundred more overseas.
+Like many foods in Japan, itameshi can be found at stores near train stations and hotels.